34j/lab-student-survey/README.md

 ## Alternatives

-As there are too few people in a lab, with the effect of diminishing anonymity, these websites seem to be hardly functioning at all.
+As far as I could find, there is no repository on GitHub for this particular topic.
+Instead, you may want to check out the following alternative websites.
+However, as there are too few people in a lab, with the effect of diminishing anonymity, most of these websites do not seem to attract many reviews.

 ### 国内